hmisonne/OnlineRestaurantWebApp/README.md

-# Pinocchio's
+# Online Restaurant WebApp: Pinocchio's

 Web Programming with Python and JavaScript

-This is a web application for a Pizza Restaurant website using Django.
+This is a web application for a Pizza Restaurant website using Django and SQLite.

 On this web app, users can :
 - Register, login, browse the menu and items to their cart.